 The seat is extremely comfortable in all positions and features generous dimensions with a width of 31 inches (78 cm) and a pitch of 90 inches (230 cm).
 The Lufthansa A380 First Class seat ranks among the widest seats in the airline industry, and also has a little extra room compared to the First Class seats that you find on Lufthansa’s other aircraft (Boeing 747-8 and Airbus A330/A340).
-One armrest holds the seat controls as well as the control for the privacy screen, while the other armrest holds the handset for the in-flight entertainment system, a USB port, and two universal adapters.
+One armrest holds the seat controls and the control for the privacy screen, while the other armrest holds the handset for the in-flight entertainment system, a USB port, and two universal adapters.
 The window side of each window seat (or the central side of each middle seat) also features some storage boxes, a cabinet with the in-flight magazines, and a small fixed table (for drinks and snacks); it also holds a very large tray table which need be pulled out for any use.
 In front of the seat is a large retractable ottoman, which can be positioned to create the ideal footrest and doubles as a storage box.
-A 17-inch entertainment screen is fixed above the ottoman, which is on the small side considering some airlines now offer 30 inch TV screens.
+A 17-inch entertainment screen is fixed above the ottoman, which is on the small side, considering some airlines now offer 30 inch TV screens.

 Upon request, the flight attendants turn the seat into a fully flat-bed with a length of 81 inches (205 cm).
 The bed is covered with a comfortable mattress topper and temperature-regulating duvet and dressed with Fleuresse cotton sheets, a throw, and a thick pillow.
-The bed(ding) is superb and I was able to sleep for a couple of hours (which doesn’t happen to me a lot).
+The bed(ding) is superb, and I could sleep for a couple of hours (which doesn’t happen to me a lot).

-Solo travelers should go fo the window seats, while companions should choose the middle seats.
-There is no worst seat in Lufthansa’s A380 First Class cabin, they are all pretty great!
+Solo travelers should go for the window seats, while companions should choose the middle seats.
+There is no worst seat in Lufthansa’s A380 First Class cabin.
+They are all pretty great!

 Lufthansa First lass Amenity Kit